-Although there is currently no cure for SMA, this does not mean that nothing can be done.
-Symptoms can be managed so that your child can achieve their maximum mobility, independence, and quality of life.
+There is currently 1 approved treatment for SMA, Spinraza™, available in certain countries in Europe.
+If Spinraza™ is not available, symptoms can be managed so that your child can achieve their maximum mobility, independence, and quality of life.

 What are the effects of SMA Type 2?